TcuMata25/RickData.GitHub.io-/index.md

 ---
 #### [Linked File Project](1673588418280.png)
 <https://www.linkedin.com/pulse/doordash-analysis-rick-mata/?trackingId=1TrDIKgSSYeoevKGD3hWXw%3D%3D>
-For this project, I explored over 2,000 lines of data to find common trends with clients ordering from Doordash.
+For this project, I explored what a good analytics PowerPoint presentation should entail.
+It talks about main talking points, how to tie data to the business value, and much more.

 ---
 #### [External Link Project](https://www.linkedin.com/pulse/what-i-learned-21-days-data-avery-smith)